International Poitin Day

 International Poitín Day was both launched and established in 2015 at an event held at the Sun Tavern in London's Bethnal Green by Bán Poitín.

-The word 'International' in this celebratory day's title could be a tad overstated as according the oracle that is Google, as of November 2016, "International Poitín Day" is yet to extend beyond the Sun Tavern itself where the second annual celebration is also being held.
+The word 'International' in this celebratory day's title could be a tad overstated as "International Poitín Day" seems yet to extend much beyond the Sun Tavern itself where the day continues to be celebrated annually.

 On this day in 1928, Walt Disney released a cartoon called Steamboat Willie, featuring a character named Mickey Mouse, a replacement for a less successful character called Oswald the Lucky Rabbit.